Contrast with Probabilistic programming.

 (define-theorem my-proposed-theorem (:theorem-type '(distribution-properties frequentist likelihood)) (:assumes '(assumption-1 assumption-2)) (:likelihood-form (defun likelihood (data theta gamma) (exponential-family theta gamma))) (:compute-by '(progn (compute-start-values thetahat gammahat) (until (convergence) (setf convergence (or (step-1 thetahat) (step-2 gammahat)))))) (:claim (equal-distr '(thetahat gammahat) 'normal)))

 It’d be nice to build tabular data straight in, like R’s data frames but more so: with built-in efficient querying, joining, and transformations.
-Previous DSLs for data munging:
+It is useful to think about how data frames differ from SQL-style tables, though:

 Postmodern, a PostgreSQL package for Common Lisp, which looks a bit like this: